prestodb/tempto/tempto-examples/README.md

 The framework will print on your console whether a test passed or failed.
 A more detailed report is available at `/tmp/report/index.html`.
-Note that one test (`com.teradata.tempto.examples.SimpleQueryTest.failingTest`) is made to fail on purpose.